Triangle-Net: Towards Robustness in Point Cloud Learning: Experiments and Results

-Our learned representation can be used as a metric for comparing shape similarity.
-The following experiments conducted show that this metric is valid even when the point cloud is sparse.

-The experiment below shows the performance of learned shape similarity metric using only 16 points.
-The model was trained and tested with the respective training and testing dataset.
-The top 5 similar objects are found within the test dataset using the nearest neighborhood algorithm with the $L^2$ metric.
-The retrieval results of our approach is shown in Figure \ref{retrieval_compare} (a).
-The comparison with PointNet is shown in Figure \ref{retrieval_compare} (b).
+Our learned representation can be used as a metric for comparing shape similarity even when the point cloud is sparse and rotated.
+The experiment below shows the performance of the learned shape similarity metric using only 16 points.
+Both the query object and the candidate objects are from the test set of ModelNet 40 dataset (i.e. unseen objects).
+The top 5 similar objects are found within the test dataset using the $k$-nearest neighborhood with the $L^2$ distance metric.
+The retrieval results of our approach is shown in Fig.~\ref{retrieval_compare} (a).
+The comparison with PointNet is shown in Fig. \ref{retrieval_compare} (b).

-We used retrieval MAP (mean averaged precision) as a metric for a quantitative comparison of our approach to PointNet.
-Our approach achieves 59.97\% and 56.67\% in top-5 and top-10 retrieval results respectively. while PointNet achieved 34.80\% and 35.04\% correspondingly.
-We believe that the boost in peformance is from a better discriminative ability of our descriptor and a better similarity metric learned by object reconstruction.
+We use retrieval mAP (mean averaged precision) as a metric for a quantitative comparison of our approach to PointNet.
+Our approach achieves 59.97\% and 56.67\% in top-5 and top-10 retrieval results respectively, outperforming PointNet that achieved 34.80\% and 35.04\% correspondingly.
+We believe that the boost in performance is from a better discriminative ability of our feature and a better similarity metric learned by object reconstruction.